 Flexitarian or full-time vegan?

-If you do eventually find yourself becoming permanently vegan or animal-free then great, and it will be through your own effort and commitment, but isn't it better to have got there in the end than not at all, even if it took you a while to reach that point?
-Perhaps you'll never become an actual vegan, but you don't know until you give it a try, and flexitarianism is as good a way as any to start off with, if you're unsure how to start cutting out meat and animal products, and keep putting it off.
+If you do eventually find yourself becoming permanently vegan or animal-free then great, and it will be through your own effort and commitment.
+Really, it's better to have got there in the end than not at all, even if it took you a while to reach that point isn't it?
+Perhaps though you'll never become an actual vegan, but you don't know until you give it a try, and flexitarianism is as good a way as any to start off with, if you're unsure about cutting out meat and animal products totally, and keep putting it off.

 A food revolution can take time (decades in fact) to become reality, and real change only happens when we each make the first step ourselves by putting things into practice in our daily lives, no matter how small that change is to start with (to use a computer analogy, you have to press "enter" for anything to happen!).

-The more people change their diet, the more public perception to food will change in general and the more animal-free options become available in supermarkets and eateries .
-Vegan menus are popping up all over the place in many well-known restaurant chains' menus, such as the new vegan options at Pret a Manger, or the fantastic vegan pizzas at all 17 of The Stable cider restaurant eateries across the country, so if you eat out a lot, there are plenty of choices for you, and this really does reflect the change in customer demand to what was available even just a few years ago.
+The more people change their diet, the more public perception to food will change in general and the knock-on effect is that ever increasing animal-free options become available in supermarkets and eateries.
+Vegan menus are popping up all over the place in many well-known restaurant chains' menus, such as the new vegan options at Pret a Manger, or the fantastic vegan pizzas at all 17 of The Stable cider restaurant eateries across the country, plus The Harvester has just added a number of vegan options to their menu, so it's definitely worth paying them a visit too.
+If you like to eat out a lot, there are plenty of choices for you, and this really does reflect the change in customer demand to what was available even just a few years ago.

 So, don't be a "perhaps I will" or "maybe next week" sort of person who merely considers that it just "seems like a nice idea".
 Why not actually get started on your new adventure now and see where it takes you and experience for yourself the benefits it can bring?
 While Flexitarianism may or may not end up as the final destination on your journey, it could well be a significant waypoint on the road to a new healthier and more environmentally aware you!